Settling in Love

 So if you find yourself in a situation that gives you any sense of doubt… I don’t mean the fleeting Hollywood cold feet kind of doubts.
 I mean in the back of your mind, or the depths of your heart, you doubt that this relationship is forever?
 Then maybe it’s not.
 And you know what??
 That’s okay!
 It is okay for relationships to end.
 Because an end only leads to a new beginning.
 And if this person isn’t “the one” for you, then that equally means you are not “the one” for them, either.
 Why would you keep them tied down to you when you are aware there is someone else out there who is so much better for them?

 And if you’re single, don’t sweat.
-Life has a way of working things out exactly how it’s suppose to, eventually.
+Life has a way of working things out exactly how it’s supposed to, eventually.
 The hardest part is waiting when you’re expecting something to change.
 Instead, cherish the time you have on your own.
 Travel.
 Grow.
 Explore.
 Learn.
 But don’t settle.
 Don’t give up on love.